Learn More About Egg Protein

 Egg protein has one of the highest P.E.R.
 (Protein Efficiency Ratio) at 3.8.
 Protein efficiency ratio (PER) is based on the weight gain of a test subject divided by its intake of a particular food protein during the test period.
 This is important because the higher the P.E.R. the better the body utilizes the protein.

 Egg protein is also a very popular protein due to it's high absorption ration, which is 1.5-3 hours.
-It absorbs slower than whey, but faster than casein, and is high in sulfur-containing amino acids.
+It absorbs slower than whey, but faster than casein protein, and is high in sulfur-containing amino acids.
 These amino acids are critical to the body's hormone-producing pathways.

 A study was conducted at Ball State University on 17 weight-trained men.
 The idea of the study was to test the prevention of overtraining when they supplemented daily with an amino acid rich protein powder.